SrI: SrImathE SatakOpAya nama: SrImathE rAmAnujAya nama: SrImath varavaramunayE nama:

 - the relationship towards those who are protected by him

-- that which is used by him to protect his devotees
+- that which is used by him [implements] to protect his devotees

-- his valour which will destroy even abundant enemies
+- his valour which will destroy even if enemies are countless

 Highlights from periyavAchchAn piLLai‘s introduction